s-b-repo/slowlorisv2/README.md

 arguments.
 In order to get an up-to-date help document, just run `slowloris -h`.

-* -p, --port
+options:
-* * Port of webserver, usually 80
+  -h, --help            show this help message and exit -p PORT, --port PORT  Port of webserver, usually 80 -s SOCKETS, --sockets SOCKETS
-* -s, --sockets
-* * Number of sockets to use in the test
+                        Number of sockets to use in the test -v, --verbose         Increases logging
-* -v, --verbose
-* * Increases logging (output on terminal)
-* -ua, --randuseragents
+  -ua, --randuseragents
-* * Randomizes user-agents with each request
-* -x, --useproxy
-* * Use a SOCKS5 proxy for connecting
-* --https
-* * Use HTTPS for the requests
+                        Randomizes user-agents with each request --https               Use HTTPS for the requests --sleeptime SLEEPTIME
-* --sleeptime
-* * Time to sleep between each header sent
+                        Time to sleep between each header sent.
+  --random-delay        Adds random delays to requests to evade rate limiting --adaptive-sockets    Adjust socket count based on response times

 ## License
-The code is licensed under the MIT License.
+The code is licensed under the GPL License.